Kings–Sharks rivalry

-The Kings–Sharks rivalry is an American professional ice hockey rivalry between the National Hockey League (NHL)'s Los Angeles Kings and San Jose Sharks.
+The Kings–Sharks rivalry is an ice hockey rivalry between the National Hockey League (NHL)'s Los Angeles Kings and San Jose Sharks.
 The two teams have played in the same division ever since the Sharks began play in the 1991–92 season.
 They were in the Smythe Division from 1991 to 1993 and have been in the Pacific Division ever since.
-This rivalry stems from the fact that both teams are located in the state of California, as well as the other professional sports rivalries between Greater Los Angeles and the San Francisco Bay Area, namely Dodgers–Giants, 49ers–Rams, and Earthquakes–Galaxy.
-The rivalry reached a boiling point in the early-to-mid 2010s, with L.A. and San Jose meeting in the playoffs four times in a span of six years, as well as one of the two teams appearing in five of seven conference finals from 2010 to 2016.
+This rivalry stems from the fact that both teams are located in the state of California, as well as the other professional sports rivalries between Greater Los Angeles and the San Francisco Bay Area, namely Dodgers–Giants, 49ers–Rams, Lakers–Warriors, and Earthquakes–Galaxy.
+The rivalry reached a boiling point in the early-to-mid 2010s, with Los Angeles and San Jose meeting in the playoffs four times in a span of six years, as well as one of the two teams appearing in six of seven conference finals from 2010 to 2016.

 Early history

 From 1991 to April 4, 2011, San Jose won 59 games and Los Angeles won 50 games.
 They tied seven times, all prior to the 2004–05 NHL lockout (when the league implemented shootouts as tie-breakers after scoreless overtime periods in the regular season).

+A notable early moment in the rivalry came late during the 1993–94 season, when all three California teams – the Kings (who had gone to the 1993 Stanley Cup Final), Sharks (then in only their third year of existence), and Mighty Ducks of Anaheim (then in their inaugural season) – battled for the eighth and final playoff spot in the newly-renamed Western Conference.
+Moreover, the Kings' superstar captain, Wayne Gretzky, was chasing the all-time NHL career goals record of 801 held by his idol, Gordie Howe.
+On March 20, 1994, during the first period of a Kings–Sharks game in San Jose, Gretzky scored the 800th goal of his career by stealing the puck from Sharks defenseman Sandis Ozolins and backhanding it through the legs of goaltender Arturs Irbe.
+Later, with the Sharks leading 6–5 in the final minute of the game, Gretzky jammed a rebound past Irbe for his second goal of the contest and the 801st of his career, tying Howe for the most career goals and the game at 6–6.
+The game would end as a 6–6 tie.
+On April 2, the Sharks' 7–4 victory over the Vancouver Canucks, combined with a 5–3 Kings loss to the Edmonton Oilers, eliminated the Kings from playoff contention.
+Three days later, the Sharks defeated the Kings 2–1 in Los Angeles to officially clinch their first-ever playoff berth.